ha01994/MTBAN/.ipynb_checkpoints/README-checkpoint.md

 The accuracy of the model is generally higher than the mutationTCN model.
 However, this model takes a longer time to train.

-Kim HY, Jeon W, Kim D. An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks.
+[Reference] Kim HY, Jeon W, Kim D. An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks.
 Scientific reports.
 2021 Sep 27;11(1):1-7.

 &nbsp;